Latest & Greatest:

 How to end those defensive conversations with your athlete -a great video!

-The Magic Helmet - a Powerful Video all parents should watch!
+The Magic Helmet - click to wach - a Powerful Video all parents should watch!

 Swimming's Version of the Magic Helmet from the Atlantic Business Journal: